• Skip to main content

 THE PROGRAM

 Our In-Residence Program continues Robert’s generosity by offering artists and naturalists the opportunity to live on the property and create site-specific work.
 As we strive to fulfill our mission by engaging and enriching our community in nature and art, this program allows us to uplift the voices of a variety of professionals, while making their work more accessible to the public.
-You can find a list of past residents here.
+Find information on our past residents here.

 “Allerton is a very special place that can provide an alternate venue for education and learning outside the university campus and in the community.
 We are looking forward to seeing this incredible new program come to life, and watching it evolve over time.”